chadhindsight/pern-keeper/README.md

 ## PERN-KEEPER

-a basic note keeping app built using the PERN stack(Postgresql, Express, React, and Node)
+A basic note keeping app built using the PERN stack(Postgresql, Express, React, and Node).